-American soprano Liz Lang is currently pursuing her operatic career in New York City under the direction of Metropolitan Opera tenor, John McVeigh.
-This May Liz was chosen as a recipient of the Career Bridges Artist Grant in New York.
-She was most recently seen in concert with The Patchwork Project in a politically inspired recital called "Our America".
-In April 2016, Liz made her professional debut as Iris in Opera Omaha's production of Handel's Semele.
+In March 2018, Ms. Lang made her Lincoln Center debut in a new production of La Traviata with the Philharmonic Orchestra of New York as Annina and the Violetta u/s.
+Liz made her professional debut as Iris in Opera Omaha's production of Handel's Semele in April 2016.
 In this new production directed by James Darrah, designed by the creative members of Chromatic, and conducted by Grammy® award winner Stephen Stubbs, "Liz Lang stole her scenes as a spritely Iris with her iridescent soprano" (Omaha World Herald) and "provided some much welcome comic relief" (Wall Street Journal).
-"As Iris, Liz Lang's comedic timing and clear resonant tone equally matched [Peabody] Southwell's strength and focus" (Opera News).
-According to Brian Dickie, a well-known voice in the opera community, Liz "is quite a find - to be watched, a very good voice."

 Liz earned her Master of Music in Vocal Performance and Literature from the Eastman School of Music in the studio of Rita Shane after completing her Bachelor of Music degrees in Opera and Music Theatre at Oklahoma City University under the leadership of Dr. Frank Ragsdale.